cryptocopycats/kittyverse/API.md

 SET KITTIES_TOKEN=<your_token_here>
 ```

-(2) or configure the kittyverse library with a code block:
+(2) Or configure the kittyverse library with a code block:

 ``` ruby
 Kitties.configure do |config|